Oral Argument Lessons from the Symposium

-By all accounts, the Virginia State Bar's recent appellate symposium on oral argument was a big hit.
-Unfortunately, I wasn't able to attend--I was tied up at my day job, posing as a mild-mannered commercial litigator--but I've heard from folks who made the trip that Justice Keenan's talk was one of the highlights.
-Here are some of the key points that (I'm told) she made:
+By all accounts, the Virginia State Bar’s recent appellate symposium on oral argument was a big hit.
+Unfortunately, I wasn’t able to attend–I was tied up at my day job, posing as a mild-mannered commercial litigator–but I’ve heard from folks who made the trip that Justice Keenan’s talk was one of the highlights.
+Here are some of the key points that (I’m told) she made:

 • During oral argument at the Supreme Court of Virginia, about half of the questions from the bench are designed to influence another justice.